 Fellowship of Christian Athletes (FCA) Steve Edwards

-FCA Campus ministry is the largest Christian campus ministry in America.
-It is initiated by students with the purpose of providing opportunities for students to be impacted for Jesus Christ through fellowship, teamwork, fun, and competition.
+FCA campus ministry is the largest Christian campus ministry in America.
+It is initiated by students with the purpose of providing opportunities for students to be impacted for Jesus Christ through engagement in fellowship, teamwork, fun, and competition.

-Florida Future Educators of America (FFEA) Carol Grace
+Florida Future Educators of America (FFEA) Kathy Swingley

 Golden Girls is a group of individuals who are interested in building and displaying school spirit.
 We meet and paint banners, make signs, brainstorm for ideas that can and might be used in our pep assemblies!
 We meet once a week to paint and design banners.
 You do not have to attend all meetings as we will welcome you and your ideas at any meeting.
 All NHS students are welcome!
 Go Eagles!

-Habitat for Humanity Frederic Laderer Hope for Haiti Pierre Eaton Interact Cecilie Masewicz
+Hope for Haiti Pierre Eaton Informed Citizens Club Natalie Marker Interact Cecilie Masewicz

-The Interact Club is an international organization of service and social clubs for young people of ages 12 to 18.
-We foster leadership and responsible citizenship and promote international understanding and peace.
+Interact is an international organization of service and social interactions for young people ages 12 to 18.
+We foster leadership, responsibility and citizenship.
+Members are encourage to have fun while carrying out service projects.
+We help young students connect with community leaders and to make international connections.
 Interact Clubs are sponsored by Rotary Clubs as a program of Rotary International.

-JROTC* (Academic Team, Leadership Team, Raiders, and Rifle Team) Paul Garrah
+JROTC* (Academic Team, Leadership Team, Drum Corps, Drill Team, and Color/Honor Guard) LTC Paul Garrah

-Raiders: The Raiders Team at NHS is bases on the US Army Ranger competition and can be very physically demanding.
-The team competes against local and state schools in various activities to include and physical fitness test, first aide, land navigation, and rope bridge.
-The team practices on Tuesdays and Thursdays from 2:15 to 4:30 as well as Saturdays from 8:00 to 11:00.
+Raiders: The Raiders Team at NHS is based on the US Army Ranger competition and is physically demanding.
+The team competes against local and state schools in various activities to include physical fitness tests, first aid skills, land navigation, and rope bridging.
+The team practices on Tuesdays and Thursdays from 2:15 to 4:00 Aug-Dec.

-Rifle Team: The Rifle Team at NHS is a club that practices on gun safety/marksmanship.
-The team fires daisy rifles after school at the NHS rifle range and competes at the county and state level.
-The team practices Thursdays from 2:15 to 4:30.
+Rifle Team: The Rifle Team at NHS is a club that focuses on the importance of rifle safety/marksmanship.
+The team uses daisy air pellet rifles after school at the NHS rifle range and competes at the county and state level.
+The team practices Wednesdays in the spring from 2:15 to 5:00.